-As presented previously in Chapter 4, Financial Analysis and Funding Resources, the total estimated funding for roadway capacity improvements is \$122.6 million over the 25-year period of the RapidTRIP 2035.
-This represents the federal, state, and local funding that is reasonably expected to be available based on a net decrease of 2 percent annually as discussed in Chapter 4.
-Table 7-5 summarizes the available funding for roadway capacity.
+As presented previously in Chapter 4, Financial Analysis and Funding Resources, the total estimated funding for roadway capacity improvements is about \$138 million over the 25-year period of the RapidTRIP 2035.
+This represents the federal, state, and local funding that is reasonably expected to be available as discussed in Chapter 4.
 Additional information on the assumptions and adjustments for developing the revenue forecasts can be found in Chapter 4 and the Technical Appendix.